2i2c-org/docs/admin/howto/replicate.md

-# Replicate your own 2i2c Hub
+# Replicate your own 2i2c JupyterHub

 A core tenet of 2i2c is the [Right to Replicate](https://2i2c.org/right-to-replicate).
-This means that we want it to be as easy as possible for our users to deploy their own infrastructure that replicates a 2i2c Hub, without requiring 2i2c to be involved.
+This means that we want it to be as easy as possible for our users to deploy their own infrastructure that replicates a 2i2c JupyterHub, without requiring 2i2c to be involved.

-2i2c Hubs are built entirely with open source tools that are community-led.
+2i2c JupyterHubs are built entirely with open source tools that are community-led.
 We prioritize tools with diverse, multi-stakeholder communities, which maximizes the chances that the tools will continue to be broadly useful for a long time to come.

-This page is a short guide on how you could replicate your 2i2c Hub infrastructure by migrating off of a 2i2c Hub and setting up your own hub configuration.
+This page is a short guide on how you could replicate your 2i2c JupyterHub infrastructure by migrating off of a 2i2c JupyterHub and setting up your own hub configuration.

 % TODO
 % Common issues that arise when operating this infrastructure over time